SummaryRead the full fact sheet

 - Tell your TB doctor about any other medications you are taking.

-- Medication must be taken for long enough to kill all of the tuberculosis bacteria – for a minimum of six months.
+- Ensure you take the medication long enough to kill all of the tuberculosis bacteria – for a minimum of six months.

 - Take your medications regularly and do not stop taking them, even when you feel better.
 Irregular use can lead to the tuberculosis bacteria becoming resistant to the medications.